 Bottle feeding with expressed breastmilk or infant formula is a great way for your partner to get involved in feeding your baby and for both of you to bond with your baby.
 It’s a lovely way to have your baby close to you, and enjoy skin to skin contact.
-It’s important to make up each feed as your baby asks for it, following each formula companies guidelines.

 Make sure your bottles and teats are sterilised and wash your hands thoroughly before making up milk.